kaviara-14/AWS-Serverless-Web-Application/README.md

 # AWS Serverless-Web-Application

-Hosted a web application in S3 buckets with static website hosting and also configured API Gateway to trigger Lambda functions for handling GET and POST requests to interact with DynamoDB database and secured the application with CloudFront.
+Hosted a web application using Amazon S3 buckets with static website hosting and configured API Gateway to trigger Lambda functions for handling GET and POST requests, which interact with a DynamoDB database for data operations.
+Additionally, I set up CloudFront to serve the S3 content securely over HTTPS, ensuring both enhanced performance and security for the application.